Yup'ik: Naming

 Originally, the singular form Yupʼik was used in the northern area (Norton Sound, Yukon, some Nelson Island) while the form Yupiaq was used in the southern area (Kuskokwim, Canineq [around Kwigillingok, Kipnuk, Kongiganak, and Chefornak], Bristol Bay).
 Certain places (Chevak, Nunivak, Egegik) have other forms: Cupʼik, Cupʼig, and Tarupiaq.

 The form Yupʼik is now used as a common term (though not replacing Cupʼik and Cupʼig).
-Yupʼik comes from the Yup'ik word yuk, meaning 'person', plus the postbase -pik (or -piaq), meaning 'real' or 'genuine'; thus, Yupʼik literally means 'real person'.
-The ethnographic literature sometimes refers to the Yup'ik people or their language as Yuk or Yuit.
-In the Hooper Bay-Chevak and Nunivak dialects of Yup'ik, both the language and the people are given the name Cupʼik.
+Yupʼik comes from the Yupʼik word yuk, meaning 'person', plus the postbase -pik (or -piaq), meaning 'real' or 'genuine'; thus, Yupʼik literally means 'real person'.
+The ethnographic literature sometimes refers to the Yupʼik people or their language as Yuk or Yuit.
+In the Hooper Bay-Chevak and Nunivak dialects of Yupʼik, both the language and the people are given the name Cupʼik.

-The use of an apostrophe in the name Yupʼik, compared to Siberian Yupik, exemplifies Central Yup'ik's orthography: "The apostrophe represents gemination [or lengthening] of the 'p' sound."
+The use of an apostrophe in the name Yupʼik, compared to Siberian Yupik, exemplifies Central Yupʼik orthography: "The apostrophe represents gemination [or lengthening] of the 'p' sound."

 The following are names given to them by their neighbors.